imazen/resizer-web/content/docs/reference.md

 ## Misc

 * **ignoreicc** - true|false.
 If true, the ICC profile embedded in the source image will be ignored.
 * **cache** - always|no|default - Always forces the image to be cached even if it wasn't modified by the resizing module.
-No disables caching even if it was.
+Doesn't disable caching if it was modified.
 * **process** - always|no|default - Always forces the image to be re-encoded even if it wasn't modified.
-No prevents the image from being modified.
+Does not prevent the image from being modified.
 * **dpi=90|300|600** - The DPI at which the image should be printed.
 Ignored by all browsers, most operating systems, and most printers.

 ## [Watermark plugin](/plugins/watermark)